Resume for Carpenter

 Key Takeaways

-- Include any relevant certifications or training courses you’ve completed.
+- Include any relevant certifications or training programs you have completed.

-Resume for Carpenter in Warwick
+Resume for a Carpenter Warwick

 1. Personal Information